sbmlteam/libsbml/README.txt

   format of providing getters and setters for each variable stored within the class.

-* Interfaces for C, C++, Java, Lisp, Python, Perl, MATLAB, Ruby and Octave.
-C and C++ interfaces are implemented natively; the Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.
+* Interfaces for C, C++, C#, Java, Lisp, Python, Perl, MATLAB, Ruby and Octave.
+The C and C++ interfaces are implemented natively; the Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.

+* Support for compressed SBML files.
+If an SBML file name ends in .gz, .zip or .bz2, libSBML will automatically uncompress the file upon reading it.
+Similarly, if the file to be written has one of those extensions, libSBML will write it out in compressed form.

 * Well tested: version 3.0.0 has over 1280 unit tests and 5800
   individual assertions.
 The entire library was written using the